Axot017/GoTiny/README.md

 ## Architecture

-The project follows the hexagonal architecture, a design pattern that aims to create loosely coupled and testable components.
-The project consists of three main parts:
+The project follows to hexagonal architecture, a design pattern that aims to create loosely coupled and testable components.
+The project is divided into three major sections:
 * Core: The core contains the models and the business logic of the application.
 The core has no dependency on other parts, it only defines interfaces that the data part satisfies.
 * Data: The data part handles the connection to the database and third-party services.
 The data part implements the interfaces defined by the core and provides the data access and manipulation functions.
 * API: The API part contains the handlers for different routes.
 The API part receives the requests from the clients and calls the appropriate functions from the core part.
 The API part also returns the responses to the clients in a suitable format.